meganing/Computer_Vision/README.md

 ## 2. K-Means Color Segmentation

 ### Overview
 This script applies **K-means clustering** to segment an image into dominant color clusters.
 Users can adjust the number of clusters dynamically using a trackbar.
+(It could be useful for artists to simplify colour blocks or extract palette :D)

 ### How Computer Vision is Used
 - **K-means clustering** groups similar colors in the image.